MeritxellAdech/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ## chown -R vincent:staff .
 change the owner to vincent and the group owner to staff for all the files and directories in the working directory.

+## chown -h vincent:staff _hello
+change the owner and the group owner of _hello to vincent and staff respectively.